diladele/webproxy/README.md

 ## How to Install?

 In order to install the application download and run the MSI file from http://packages.diladele.com/webproxy/0.1.0.E641/amd64/release/windows/webproxy-0.1.0.E641_amd64.msi.
+New features and improvements implemented in this version are described in the [change log](./docs/versions.md).

 The installer will make the following changes to your system.